dair-iitd/KBI/README.md

 with the right set of parameters.
 (For info on parameters, run dump_data.py -h)

-For the datasets, please mail me at shikhar.murty@gmail.com.
+For the datasets, please contact the authors.